 Autism in children is considered a lifelong disability.
 The occurrence of the disability ranges from mild to severe.
 In mild form, the child with autism can live independently, whereas in severe form the autism requires medical supervision and support throughout his/her life.

 The parent or caregiver is also going to need support and help during this time.
-I would recommend taking a look at these posts:
+I would recommend taking a look at these books:

 What to Expect with a Toddler Who Might Have Autism